chaiyikang/chaidoro/README.md

 1. Added animation to cat: Airplane ears ✈️
 2. Cat can now be pet by hovering over him.
 He meows and goes into airplane mode for you to pet.

+### 5 Dec 2023 Updates:

+1. restructured how lifetime seconds focused works => lifetime seconds = archived + sum of seconds in stats;
+   when stats are cleared archived = lifetime seconds.
+This fixed the bug where lifetime focus time was slightly unsynchronised with timeline.